ryjen/the-fatherless/script-outline.md

 * Sael arrested, displayed in a torture device
 * A tablet explains the truth of Saels birth and cult association as a false Avarim king
-* a  **crown of thorns** is placed on his head in mockery of being Caelen the dictator was good
+* a  **crown of thorns** is placed on his head in mockery of being Caelar the dictator was good
 * Crowd reacts in awe and shock; Aurelian society is split.

 **Visuals:** Wide shots of crowd; close-ups on Sael calm and resolute.